FXM ASSOCIATES

 FXM Associates, along with its subcontractor, Seafood Datasearch, provided an in-depth market and trends assessment of the seafood industry, other maritime industries, and all recreation and tourism industries associated with the New Bedford and Fairhaven harbors.
 This study involved interviews with all businesses and identifying future financial opportunities that would enhance the economic profile of the harbor and the downtown.

-Statistical data was used to identify areas of unmet demand and to identify specific areas where development could succeed.
+Statistical data were used to identify areas of unmet demand and to identify specific areas where development could succeed.
 An overall assessment was presented of all harbor businesses in terms of gross receipts, employment, and levels of visitation or users, for both the current harbor and the harbor in five to ten years under proposed redevelopment scenarios.
+(2002)

 Gloucester Harbor Plan, Massachusetts